PrabhdeepKaur12/DSA-Practice/README.md

 - number of substrings containing all three characters
 - find the safest path in a grid
 - count good nodes in binary tree
+- longest zig zag path in a binary search

 ## Hard
 - maximum building height